spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

 };
 {% endhighlight %}
-Here the order of definition has changed, i.e. at first we have implemented the break conditions and finally the recusion formula for all integer greater than 1.
+Here the order of definition has changed, i.e. at first we have implemented the break conditions and finally the recursion formula for all integer greater than 1.
-Thus, for negative indices we set the fibonacci number to 0.
+Thus, for negative indices we set the Fibonacci number to 0.
 To compile this code, currently you have to use the trunk version of gcc (HowTo: [build gcc with concepts](http://stackoverflow.com/questions/30290240/how-do-i-build-gcc-with-c-concepts-concepts-lite-support)), with
 {% highlight bash %}
 g++ -std=c++1z SOURCE.cc
 {% endhighlight %}

-In order to print all fibonacci numbers from 0 to 50 one has to write a compile-time loop.
-By explicitely implementing a print-loop for the Fibo class this can be solved:
+In order to print all Fibonacci numbers from 0 to 50 one has to write a compile-time loop.
+By explicitly implementing a print-loop for the Fibo class this can be solved:
 {% highlight c++ %}
 template <int I, int N>